basan-ta/chatbot_on_dataMining/README.md

 chainlit run app.py
 ```

-2. Open your browser and navigate to `http://localhost:3000`
+2. Open your browser and navigate to `http://localhost:3000` or you can configure any port as you want

-3. Upload PDF documents or place them in the `documents/` folder
+3. Upload PDF documents or place them in the `data/` folder

 4. Start asking questions about your documents!